Welcome to Maths!

 - obtain their best possible results at all times, especially with the public examinations at KS4 and KS5

 Up take in Mathematics at A-Level is high.
-We follow the Edexcel course where students study a mixture of Pure Mathematics and Decision at AS and Pure Mathematics and Statistics at A2.
-We also offer an AS or A2 in the Further Mathematics course, which provides a very thorough foundation for university-level study in Mathematics or related subjects.
-Finally, we offer an AS Core Mathematics which is designed to encourage students to apply Mathematics to their studies, work or interests and to incorporate ICT effectively within Mathematics.
+We follow the Edexcel course where students study a mixture of Pure Mathematics, Mechanics and Statistics at A2.
+We also offer an A2 in the Further Mathematics course, which provides a very thorough foundation for university-level study in Mathematics or related subjects.

 Please note that because every Year 11 group follows individual timings and content, it is not possible to provide an overview.